elucian/bee/syntax/overview.md

 ---------|------------------------------------------------------------------
  ∈       | declare variable/element type
  :       | pair-up element:value in collection or argument list
+ :       | define initial value for a constant
  :=      | binding  = assign a value \| borrow a reference
  ::      | cloning  = duplicate object \| deep copy